shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/show-banners-on-ios.md

 ---
-Title : Show Banners on iOS
+title : Show Banners on iOS
-Description : This page has instructions and code samples for showing banner ads.
+description : This page has instructions and code samples for showing banner ads.
 ---

-# Show Banners on iOS
+# Show banners on iOS

 This page has instructions and code samples for showing banner ads.